max-mapper/menubar/readme.md

 - `preloadWindow` (default false) - Create [BrowserWindow](https://github.com/atom/electron/blob/master/docs/api/browser-window.md) instance before it is used -- increasing resource usage, but making the click on the menubar load faster.
 - `width` (default 400) - window width
 - `height` (default 400) - window height
-- `x` (default screen.workArea.width - opts.width - 200) - the x position of the window
+- `x` (default OS X: centered under the tray icon.
+Windows: screen width (right)) - the x position of the window
-- `y` (default screen.workArea.y) - the y position of the window
+- `y` (default OS X: 0.
+Windows: screen height (bottom)) - the y position of the window
+- `always-on-top` (default false) - if true, the window will not hide on blur

 ## events